 Out of nowhere it came.
-The ability to record a Cwcclark1D WITHOUT a studio.
+The ability to record a CD WITHOUT a studio.
 The ability to instantly capture your sound made all the difference in the world.

 Musicians everywhere were freed from the tricky scheduling and impressive expense of studio time.
 They were able to capture that moment of magic when everything gelled.